dolma012/CommunityDetection/assignment5/README.md

 2.1 Programming Requirements
 a.
 You must use Python to implement all tasks.
 Spark is not a requirement.

-2.2 Submission Platform
-We will use Gradescope to automatically run and grade your submission.
-You must test your scripts on the local machine before submission.

 2.3 Programming Environment
 Python 3.9.12